gap-packages/NormalizInterface/README.md

 NormalizInterface supports GAP 4.8.2 or later, and Normaliz 3.0.0 or later.

-For technical reasons, installing and using NormalizInterface requires that your version of GAP is compiled in a special way.
-Specifically, GAP must be compiled against the exact same version of the GMP library as Normaliz.
-By default, GAP compiles its own version of GMP; however, we cannot use that, as it lacks C++ support, which is required by Normaliz.

-Thus as the very first step, please install a version of GMP in your system.
-On most Linux and BSD distributions, there should be a GMP package available with your system's package manager.
-On Mac OS X, you can install GMP via Fink, MacPorts or Homebrew.

-Next, make sure your GAP installation is compiled against the system wide GMP installation.
-To do so, switch to the GAP root directory, and enter the following commands:

-    make clean
-    ./configure --with-gmp=system
-    make

-Next you need to compile a recent version of Normaliz.
-This requires the presence of several further system software packages, which you install via your system's package manager.
+Assuming you have a suitable version installed, you still need to compile Normaliz.
+There is a complicating factor, however: Normaliz must be compiled against the exact same version of the GMP library as GAP.
+The easiest way to do that is to run the script we provide to you for just that.
+This requires the presence of several further system software packages, which you could for example install via your system's package manager.
 At least the following are required:

  * git
  * cmake